gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 We sat in silence after I finished.
 A line of silver-bright clouds drifted past overhead on their way to Ossisswe or somewhere even deeper in the desert.
-I had never been to Ossisswe---I had never gone *anywhere*.
+I had never been to Ossisswe—I had never gone *anywhere*.
 But now…  If the special magic Shau Sheu had started working for me all those years ago really was blossoming, maybe I finally would travel.
-Maybe I would finally have adventures, and love, and---and *everything*.
+Maybe I would finally have adventures, and love, and—and *everything*.

 "Oomph."
 Shau Sheu bent in her chair to touch her toes, then straightened up and picked up her empty coffee thimble.
 "So what do you think we should do next?"